Page 6: Historical Events In April - 24

 1949 On this day in history dick Powell starred in " Richard Diamond, Private Detective" on NBC radio.

-1949 On April - 24 3rd Tony Awards: Death of a Salesman & Kiss Me Kate win
+1949 3rd Tony Awards: Death of a Salesman & Kiss Me Kate win on April - 24.

-1950 On this day in history "Peter Pan" opens at Imperial Theater NYC for 320 performances
+1950 "Peter Pan" opens at Imperial Theater NYC for 320 performances on April - 24.

-1951 Canadian troops defend Kapyong Valley in Korea against two-day Chinese attack; suffer 10 dead, 23 wounded on April - 24.
+1951 On this day in history canadian troops defend Kapyong Valley in Korea against two-day Chinese attack; suffer 10 dead, 23 wounded.

 1951 On April - 24 betsy Rawls wins LPGA Sacramento Women's Golf Invitational Open